SMTG-Bham/doped/docs/Dev_ToDo.md

 - Should output `json` of Materials Project `ComputedStructureEntry` used for each competing phase directory, to aid provenance.

 ## Post-processing / analysis / plotting
-- Automatically check the 'bulk' and 'defect' calculations used the same INCAR tags, KPOINTS and POTCAR settings, and warn user if not.
-Should auto-check the magnetisation output; if it comes to around zero for an odd-electron defect, suggests getting spurious shallow defect behaviour!
+- Should auto-check the magnetisation output; if it comes to around zero for an odd-electron defect, suggests getting spurious shallow defect behaviour!
 - Profile defect parsing, identify bottlenecks and consider if multiprocessing could be used to speed up.
 - Add warning if, when parsing, only one charge state for a defect is parsed (i.e. the other charge